divyaa003/Drum-Kit/README.md

 ## How to Use 🥁
 1. Click on the drum buttons with the mouse to play drum sounds.
-2. Alternatively, you can press the corresponding keyboard keys (w, a, s, d, j, k, l) to trigger the drum sounds.
-3. Experiment and create your own beats!
+2. Experiment and create your own beats!

 ## Technologies Used 💻
 - HTML